Generic Name: Vancomycin Oral Solution (VAN koe MYE sin)

 - Pain when passing urine.

-- Very bad kidney problems may happen while you are taking this medicine or after you stop taking it.
+- Very bad kidney problems may happen while you are taking vancomycin oral solution or after you stop taking it.
 The risk may be greater in older adults.
 Tell your doctor right away if you are unable to pass urine or if there is a change in the amount of urine passed.

 - This medicine may cause hearing loss that may not go away.
 The chance may be higher if you use vancomycin oral solution for a long time.
-Do not use this medicine longer than you have been told by your doctor.
+Do not use vancomycin oral solution longer than you have been told by your doctor.
 Tell your doctor right away if you have a change in hearing or hearing loss.

 What are some other side effects of Vancomycin Oral Solution?